 However, the following factors increase the offense to a class 4 felony:

 - a second or subsequent stalking offense within 7 years,

 - or a condition of a defendant's probation or parole

 These specifics can elevate the punishments to as many as 10 years in prison and fines in the six-figure range.

 Just because you've been charged with stalking in Colorado doesn't mean you're guilty.
 It isn't uncommon for a misunderstanding to occur or intentions to be misinterpreted.
 Our skilled criminal lawyers have decades of combined experience successfully representing clients charged with stalking.
 Perhaps you never threatened anyone, there was only one instance of contact, or no one suffered serious emotional distress.
 Nevertheless, contact our office today for a free, confidential consultation.
 An experienced attorney will look over your case and recommend next steps in building your defense.
 We offer same-day jail visits, competitive fees, and flexible payment plans for those charged with crimes throughout Colorado.

 If you or someone you know is being accused of stalking, be smart.
-Contact the determined criminal defense attorneys at O'Malley and Sawyer, LLC at 303-830-0880.
+Contact the determined criminal defense attorneys at Sawyer Legal Group, LLC at 303-830-0880.
 Don't talk to the police - talk to us.